 When a bowler has a cricket ball in his hand, the kinetic energy of that ball is zero because it is at rest.
 But as soon as the bowler throws the ball towards the batsman, it begins to accumulate kinetic energy from its mass and the speed at which it is thrown.
 This is the reason why batsmen always wear safety gears so that they do not get injured as the ball possesses a high amount of kinetic energy.

 Similar to the case of a bicycle, when a person riding a skateboard is at rest, the kinetic energy will be zero.
 As the skateboard moves, the kinetic energy gradually starts increasing.
 Similarly, when the weight of a skateboard’s rider is coupled to the high speed of the board, a large amount of kinetic energy is generated.

 What happens when we accidentally drop a glass on the floor?
 Initially, at the highest point, it possesses potential energy only, but as the gravity works and the speed is accelerated, the mass of the glass and velocity become responsible for the gradual increase in the kinetic energy.
 At the lowest point when the glass is about to hit the ground, the kinetic energy becomes maximum while the potential energy becomes minimum or negligible.
 Finally, when the glass hits the ground and breaks, the kinetic energy is released.

 12. A Bus Moving on the Hill

 A bus, at the highest point of the hill, will have more potential energy due to the height with almost no coefficient of kinetic energy.
 As the bus moves down the hill with some velocity, the potential energy due to the height will decrease and the kinetic energy will increase.
-There will come a point where the value of both, the kinetic as well as potential energy, will become the same.
-When the bus will reach the bottom of the hill, the kinetic energy will become maximum; as long as it is moving at a constant velocity the potential energy will become zero.
+There will come a point where the value of both, the kinetic energy as well as the potential energy, will become the same.
+When the bus will reach the bottom of the hill, the kinetic energy will become maximum; as long as it is moving at a constant velocity, the potential energy will become zero.